smrutikk/Google_Sheet_Clone/README.md

 ## Description:

-Sheets Clone is a desktop application built using the Electron framework, incorporating technologies like HTML, CSS, JavaScript, and EJS as a templating engine.
+Google Sheets Clone is a desktop application built using the Electron framework, incorporating technologies like HTML, CSS, JavaScript, and EJS as a templating engine.
 Some key features of this project are:
 - **Cell Operations:** Change cell size, detect cycles in formulas, and evaluate formulas using a stack-based approach.
 - **File Management:** New, Open, Save functionality.